Ninebot KickScooter MAX Review

 It might not be at the forefront of your mind when you are shopping around for a scooter, but eventually, you'll have to carry and store the thing.
 Most manufacturers take this into account and work to reduce the dimensions and weight of their products.
 The Ninebot doesn't deliver in this category as it did in the performance-focused metrics.
 In large part, this is because you pay for performance in weight.
 All the components that contribute to a faster, more stable scooter add up to a bigger, heavier machine.
 That said, it's not all bad with the MAX's portability assessment.

-This machine has an exceptionally well designed folding mechanism.
+This machine has an exceptionally well-designed folding mechanism.
 This is a real weak point in scooter design, and we've had problems with other products.
 Not so with the Ninebot.
 The lock securing the hinge is redundant, but can still be operated with one hand.
-Additionally, the latch that connects the steering column to the rear finder, effectively making it a handle, is a simple and secure spring-loaded clip.
+Additionally, the latch that connects the steering column to the rear fender, effectively making it a handle, is a simple and secure spring-loaded clip.
 Despite being fairly long and wide, this model can be fit into the trunk of an economy car.

 The Ninebot KickScooter MAX is one heck of a machine.
 This puppy has tons of power and the brakes to bring you to a stop when the unexpected occurs.
 Its well-designed cockpit has wide bars for better steering, and an LED dashboard display providing pertinent information.
 The wide pneumatic tires add traction and smooth out the bumps in the road.
 Most important to the commuter crowd, its lithium-ion battery has an extremely long runtime.
 All and all, this is one bad machine.